daltonmatos/daltonmatos.com/content/articles/en/lidando-com-dados-inicializados-gravados-na-memoria-flash-eeprom-sram.rst

 In this code we have the ``hello_main`` routine, that will be implemented in Assembly.

-This will be out Assembly code:
+This will be our Assembly code:

 .. code-block:: asm